Nagavalli (film)

 Nagavalli is a 2010 Indian Telugu-language comedy horror film written and directed by P. Vasu.
 It is produced by Bellamkonda Suresh on Sri Sai Ganesh Productions.
 The film stars Venkatesh, and Anushka Shetty in the lead roles.
 It has music composed by Gurukiran.
-The film is a remake of director's own 2010 Kannada film Aptharakshaka and serves as a spin-off to the Tamil film Chandramukhi (2005).
+The film is a remake of the director's 2010 Kannada film Aptharakshaka and serves as a spin-off to his 2005 Tamil film Chandramukhi, which was an official remake of the Malayalam film Manichitrathazhu (1993).

 Plot

 An ancient painting of Chandramukhi, alias Nagavalli, is distributed as a prize to Bharatanatyam dancer Gayathri, her husband, and her family.
 Gayathri lives in Tirupathi with her husband, father Shankar Rao, mother Parvathi, sisters Geetha who tries to repaint the original portrait of Chandramukhi as a part of her painting hobby, and Gowri, maternal uncle Appa Rao, his wife, and maternal cousins Pooja and Hema.

 A few years later, Gayathri and her husband are shown to be dead.
 Gowri, the youngest of the three sisters is engaged to be married and on the day of the wedding, one of her friends faints upon encountering a huge snake, and the bridegroom gets superstitious and calls off the wedding after fearing something.
 The members of the family are affected by the presence of Chandramukhi's painting. so they contact Acharya Ramchandra Siddhanthi.
 Acharya takes the help of Dr. Vijay, a psychiatrist, and assistant to Dr. Sarvanan/Eshawar to solve the problem.
 All signs point to the portrait of Chandramukhi to be the cause of the problems in the Rao household.
 The Acharya says that it is the same painting that has resurfaced from Ganga's house, where Vijay's mentor Dr. Sarvanan/Eshawar, and the Acharya had first come across this problem and solved it five years ago.
 One night, Dr. Vijay goes to the outhouse as he hears anklet sounds and finds that Gayathri is still alive but became mentally disturbed after the accident in which her husband died.
 It is revealed that the family decided to hide Gayathri from the public, fearing that Geetha and Gowri would not get prospective suitors for marriage.
 Suspecting that Gayathri is the one possessed by Chandramukhi, the Rao family along with Vijay and the Acharya, take her to a nearby temple where they find strange paranormal occurrences but fail to exorcise her.